Brandon Aiyuk Player Prop Bets for the NFL Playoffs | San Francisco vs. Dallas 1/16/2022

 - In his one matchup against the Cowboys, Aiyuk's 73 receiving yards total is 23.5 more than his over/under for Sunday's game (49.5).

-- Aiyuk caught a touchdown pass in that matchup against the Cowboys.
+- Aiyuk caught a touchdown pass in that outing against the Cowboys.

-- The Cowboys are conceding 255.6 passing yards per game this season, the NFL's 21st-ranked pass defense.
+- The 255.6 passing yards the Cowboys yield per game makes them the NFL's 21st-ranked pass defense this season.

-- With 24 passing TDs conceded this season, the Cowboys defense is ranked eighth in the NFL.
+- At 1.4 passing TDs allowed per game, the Cowboys defense is ranked eighth in the NFL.

 Recent Performances